AyodejiPiusA/Marketplace-Fraud-Detection-and-Vendor-Risk-Analytics/README.md

 * Vendors (1) ➔ (Many) Orders: Connected via Vendor_ID.
 (A single vendor can process thousands of orders).
 * Vendors (1) ➔ (Many) Images: Connected via Vendor_ID.
 (A single vendor can upload multiple profile and menu images).

-### Dataset Design
-To simulate marketplace operations, three linked datasets were generated using Python.
-The synthetic data was intentionally designed to model both legitimate and suspicious behavior, including unverified business registrations, elevated refund frequencies, and duplicate image usage.

 #### 1. Vendors Dataset (Dimension Table)
 **Description:** The primary entity table storing all demographic, operational, compliance, and algorithmic risk metrics for the 260 marketplace restaurants.